-How to Start a Membership Site to Sell Writing Services (In 4 Steps)
+How to Sell Your Writing Online with a MemberPress Site (In 4 Steps)

-Before we get started, you'll need to have a WordPress site up and running.
-Don't worry about making it fancy.
-You'll just need the basics, which this walkthrough will help you with.
+Before you can get started, you’ll need to have a WordPress site up and running.
+Don’t worry about making it fancy.
+You’ll just need the basics, which this walkthrough will help you with.

-You'll also need to pick out a theme for your WordPress site.
+You’ll also need to pick out a theme for your WordPress site.
 The good news is, there are lots of options to choose from.
-Take a look at this article to get you started: 25 Best Minimalist WordPress Themes for Writers.
+Take a look at this article to get you started.

 Once your WordPress site is all set, you’re ready to start a membership site to sell your writing services in four steps.